doali/script/README.md

 _Sport at home..._

 - playlist must be defined
-- bell must me be defined as well
+- bell mus be defined as well